seL4/docs/projects/hardware_hacks/level-converter/index.md

+---
+redirect_from:
+  - /LevelConverter
+---

+# Level Converter

 Most of our gadgets have serial ports that work at 1V8 or 3V3 single-ended; our serial concentrator expects true RS422 or RS232, at ±12 to ±25V.
 So we need to provide a level converter/driver to convert